-Ever since signing the Memorandum of Understanding between the Kenyan government and the state-owned China Road and Bridge Corporation in 2011, the project has been heavily criticized by Europeans: too old technology, only diesel engines and only one track, too few trains, no train station in the city center, too expensive.
+Ever since signing the Memorandum of Understanding between the Kenyan government and the state-owned China Road and Bridge Corporation in 2011, the project has been heavily criticized by Europeans: too old technology, only diesel engines and only one track, too few trains, no train station in the city centre, too expensive.

 Our team of the Learning Journey made an experiment.
 Early morning of day four we checked in at the Nairobi station of the Madaraka Express.
-More than one hour ahead of scheduled departure time, we went through airport-like security and entered the train station’s main hall.
+More than one hour ahead of the scheduled departure time, we went through airport-like security and entered the train station’s main hall.
 On our way to the platform, we stepped through a cordon of nicely uniformed personnel.
-Twenty minutes prior departure we had to take our assigned seats and departed on the exact minute.
+Twenty minutes prior to departure we had to take our assigned seats and departed at the exact minute.
 Each carriage had its own steward or stewardess, who made all the announcements informatively and politely.

 The travel time between Nairobi and Mombasa has halved and has become affordable for many Kenyans.
 With the new railway line, Kenya has put in place a big and very important new infrastructure.
 The first of its type for many decades.